 Management exercises judgement in estimating future economic conditions which are incorporated into provisions through modelling of multiple scenarios.
 The economic scenarios are reviewed and updated on a quarterly basis.
 The provision recognised is the probability-weighted sum of the provisions calculated under a range of economic scenarios.
 The scenarios and associated probability weights are derived using external data and statistical methodologies, together with management judgement.
-The Company continues to model four economic scenarios, which together encompass an appropriate range of potential economic outcomes, including the potential impacts of climate change.
+The Company continues to model four economic scenarios, which together encompass an appropriate range of potential economic outcomes.
 The base case scenario is aligned to the Company's financial planning process.
 The upside and downside scenarios are reasonably likely favourable and adverse alternatives to the base case, and the severe downside scenario is aligned with the Group's internal stress testing.
-The impact of applying multiple economic scenarios (MES) is an increase to provisions of £31 thousand (2021: £419 thousand), compared with provisions based on the base case economic scenario.
+The impact of applying multiple economic scenarios (MES) is an increase to provisions of £51 thousand (2022: £31 thousand), compared with provisions based on the base case economic scenario.

-Notes to the financial statements for the year ended 31 March 2022 (continued)
+Notes to the financial statements for the year ended 31 March 2023 (continued)

-8 Impairment release/charge and provisions on loans and advances to customers (continued)
+8 Impairment charge/release and provisions on loans and advances to customers (continued)